 English top menu with links to sections such as Clients, Portfolio, Press, About Rd, and Sitemap.
 At the top, the company's address and social media icons are displayed, and the menu links to anchor sections further down the page.

-Aquila Racing Cars ApS | Finalist
+Aquila Racing Cars ApS | Finalist in International Race Car Design

 Aquila Racing Cars design competition entry by Adamo, featuring a single-seater mini race car concept.
 Collaborative design with Torben Nyegaard Poulsen, finalist among top seven entries, showcased at Aquila's exhibition in January 2014.

-Aquila Racing Cars Project – Design Optimization
+2nd Phase: The Final Design for Aquila Racing Cars – Design Optimization

 The deadline for the second submission was January 3, 2014, but as both Torben and I planned to go on holiday starting December 17, we worked intensively to complete the project before then.
 We managed to finish and submit our design via email on December 17.